AlexMarlet/Books_Recommander_System/README.md

 ## Our best recommender at the moment:
 That achieve to get **@MAP10 of 0.16815** (which is 10,02420991% better than the baseline)
+That allow us to get the 13th place (13/25)

 ### Graphical represantation of the model ###